layerx-labs/dehouse-landing-page/README.md

 ## Deliverables

-- A static website built in node.js, next.js, react, angular or webflow.
+- A static website built in node.js, next.js, react, angular, Framer, webflow.
 - Intructions how to build and run the website
+-
 - Documentation about any third party tools used to deliver the project.